alwynvanwyk/army-of-agents/README.md

 Deeply insightful and distrusting questions asked about web3 last night at the GP CPT event named "Deep South Circles: Ideas into Action"

+Powerful new feature introduced by Cursor/Linear!
+Cursor will run off on its own to fix a bug or tweak UI while tracking it in Linear.

 ---

 # OUTDATED